-02/10/23 Update: The Caregiver Supports Workgroup is focused on expanding educational knowledge, involvement, and supports to caregivers.
+05/12/23 Update: The Caregiver Supports Workgroup is focused on expanding educational knowledge, involvement, and supports to caregivers.
 The workgroup is developing two deliverables for caregivers.
 The first deliverable focuses on children and youth in grades K-12 who experience specific challenges, such as admission in a psychiatric hospital, transitioning in and out of juvenile detention facilities, and multiple residential placements within a very short period.
-The second deliverable is for caregivers with youth in high school and aging out.
-This deliverable will provide a timetable for a caregivers who have youth in their care who are preparing for higher education, the workforce, or other independent living.
-This workgroup last met on December 13, 2022.
+The second deliverable is for caregivers with youth in high school and youth aging out.
+This deliverable will provide a timetable for a caregivers who have youth in their care who are preparing for higher education, workforce, or other independent living.
+This workgroup last met on March 2, 2023 and is close to finalizing the deliverables.

 The Data and Information Sharing Workgroup will focus on the momentum and recommendations created through the Foster Care & Student Success Texas Data and Trends Report of 2018.
 The workgroup plans to review current data shared between DFPS and the Texas Education Agency (TEA) and work towards an annual report.
-DFPS, TEA, and the Commission met in person on December 13, 2022, to discuss the creation of a streamlined data exchange process.
-The next meeting is set for February 21, 2023.
+DFPS, TEA, and the Commission met in person on February 21, 2023 and May 3, 2023 to continue discussions on data exchange process.

-The Every Student Succeeds Act Workgroup drafted a School of Origin one-pager that is undergoing final review.
+The Every Student Succeeds Act Workgroup completed and published its School of Origin one-pager.
 The workgroup will continue drafting charts and one-pagers on records transfer, best interest decisions, transportation, and cross-system collaboration in order to provide additional guidance to professionals in the child welfare and education systems.
-This workgroup last met on December 8, 2022.
+This workgroup last met on February 22, 2023 and is planning a late May 2023 meeting.